 Often, instructors erroneously assume the less intelligent or less motivated students will cheat.
-However Pérez-peña (2012) found high achievers were also involved in academic dishonesty.
+However, Pérez-peña (2012) found high achievers were also involved in academic dishonesty.
 Further, faculty who do not think academic dishonesty is a problem are only fooling themselves since cheating is a universal behavior that transcends education, ethnicity, gender, or income levels.

 These unethical behaviors begin well before their first day at college.
 McCabe and the International Center for Academic Inquiry surveyed over 70,000 high school students across the United States between 2002-2015 found 58% admitted to cheating on a test, 64% admitted to committing plagiarism, and an astonishing 95% admitted to any form of cheating (Simmon, 2018).
 Similarly, Dejene (2021) surveyed 1246 students from public and private secondary schools and found approximately 80% of students were actively involved in dishonest academic behaviors.
-Kennedy et al (2000) found 64% of faculty and 57% of students reported it would be easier to cheat online than cheating in a traditional face-to-face environment.
-However, Harmon, Lambrinos, and Buffolino (2010) found 50% of students reported the frequency of cheating online is the same as face-to-face (Dietz-Uhler, & Hurn, 2011).
+Kennedy et al (2000) found "64% of faculty and 57% of students reported it would be easier to cheat online than cheating in a traditional face-to-face environment".
+However, "Harmon, Lambrinos, and Buffolino (2010) found 50% of students reported the frequency of cheating online is the same as face-to-face" (Dietz-Uhler, & Hurn, 2011).
 In addition, Burton, Tapade & Haynes (2011) survey business school alumni and found 86% of admitted to cheating during college.

 Perhaps the interest in online classes goes beyond their asynchronous nature and convenience to the opportunity for cheating.
 Wolverton (2016) expressed concerns about the level of academic integrity and how effortlessly opportunities could be exploited.
 Further, recent studies report that online systems in education are prone to academic dishonesty.
-The Josephson Institute of Ethics Biennial Report Card on American Youth (2012) surveyed over 23,000 American students in charter, public and private high schools.
-They found 51% of students surveyed admitted to cheating on an exam one or more times in the past academic year, while 57% of respondents agreed with the statement "In the real world, successful people do what they have to do to win, even if others consider it cheating."
-According to the Educational Testing Service, two out of three high school students reported cheating on a test, while nine out of ten admit to copying another's homework.
+The Josephson Institute of Ethics Biennial Report Card on American Youth (2012) surveyed more than 23,000 US students in public, private and charter high schools.
+They found the majority of students (51%) affirmed to committing academic dishonesty by cheating on exams over the prior year while 57% of respondents agreed with the statement "In the real world, successful people do what they have to do to win, even if others consider it cheating."
+(Cheating In College: The Numbers And Research - Best College Reviews, 2021) According to the Educational Testing Service, two out of three high school students reported cheating on a test, while nine out of ten admit to copying another's homework.
 Students also admitted they were more than four times as likely to cheat in an online class when compared to face-to-face classes (Watson & Sottile, 2010).